tinglesoftware/dotnet-extensions/README.md

 [![Dependabot](https://badgen.net/badge/Dependabot/enabled/green?icon=dependabot)](https://dependabot.com/)
 [![license](https://img.shields.io/github/license/tinglesoftware/dotnet-extensions.svg)](LICENSE)

-This repository contains projects/libraries for adding useful functionality to dotnet and ASP.NET Core when running real-world applications in production.
+This repository contains projects/libraries for adding useful functionality to .NET and ASP.NET Core when running real-world applications in production.
 We have been using these packages at [Tingle](https://tingle.software) for years and thought it would be better if we shared them.

 ## Packages